We're happy to introduce you to our all-volunteer group of workers and vision-keepers:

 Jennifer Bargar – Log Hives & Swarm/Cutout Services

 Jennifer graduated with a B.S. in Biology from Syracuse University and spent many years in the veterinary industry.
 She became a professional helicopter pilot in 2007.
 Jennifer is a Master Composter/Recycler, avid gardener and devoted student of bees.
 She is turning her property into a certified wildlife habitat and bee sanctuary with multiple hive styles.

-Thea Weiss Hayes– Resource Development & Education
+Thea Weiss Hayes– Managing Director and Resource Development

 Pixie LaPlante– Master Gardener, Educator

 Pixie has spent 40 years in 15 states sharing her passion for herbs and wild plants.
 She designed and planted the extraordinary herbal gardens at Fort Vancouver, and teaches pollinator gardening in the Pacific Northwest.
 Pixie is a certified Master Gardener in Washington and Delaware.
 She consults and creates pollinator-friendly gardens for schools, businesses, and private residences.